2023 Independent Judging Panel

 Helen is also the Chair of the Armed Forces Covenant Trust Fund which receives £10m of funding each year to support our Armed Forces Community.

 “It is inspiring to be involved and see the many ways that serving and former serving members of the Armed Forces, and their families, make such significant contributions to wider society.”

 Professor of Military Primary Healthcare and Veterans Health, University of Chester

 Brigadier (Retd) Robin Simpson left the Army in Jan 2020 after 35 years of service as a military General Practitioner (GP).
 His last appointment was as the Postgraduate Dean of the Defence Medical Services.
-He now has a number of roles including as a GP in Hampton in Arden.
-He is a RAMC Colonel Commandant with a particular interest in supporting military medical research.
+He now has several roles including as a GP in Hampton in Arden.
+He is a the RAMC Colonel Commandant with a particular interest in supporting military medical research.

 He is the RCGP Veterans Champion responsible for making NHS GPs more aware of veteran’s health issues, promoting the Veterans Friendly GP Practice accreditation programme.
 He is the Professor of Military Primary Healthcare and Veterans Health University of Chester.

 “This will be my third year as a judge for the SOA.
 It is always a privilege to hear of the incredible achievements of the military community and the support they give to our veterans.”

 Martin Taylor is the Co-Founder and Deputy CEO of Redwood Technologies Group, a leading global communications technology provider.
 Martin’s responsibilities include the business’s fast-growing healthcare and public sector practice.